VPDC

 • Participating in close contact activities with others such as sports or kissing

-• The infected person can spread the disease a few days before their salivary glands begin to swell and up to five days after the swelling begins.
+A person with mumps can spread the disease up to 2 days before their swelling starts and up to 5 days after their swelling starts.

 If you think you or someone in your family may have mumps because you or they have symptoms, have not been vaccinated against mumps, and/or have been traveling:

-• Stay home and call your doctor and let them know of your concerns.
+• Stay home and call your doctor right away and let them know of your concerns.

 If you think you have been exposed to someone with mumps:

-• Call your doctor immediately to let them know you may have been exposed to someone with mumps.
+• Call your doctor right away to let them know you may have been exposed to someone with mumps.

 • Your doctor may be able to determine if you have protection against mumps based on your vaccine record or previous lab results.

-• Stay away from places where there are large groups of people who are at higher risk of getting sick, such as schools, hospitals, or childcare.
-Do not return until your doctor says it is okay to return.
+• Do not leave your home until your doctor says it is okay.
+Stay away from places where there are large groups of people who are at higher risk of getting sick, such as schools, daycare, and hospital or urgent care waiting rooms.
 This will help make sure that you do not spread mumps to others.

 Information for the Public